What is in a Journal Entry?

 Order #2: Payment Method - paypal_express

 Even though the same Visa card was used in two separate transactions, the payments will be recorded, processed, and deposited by different institutions.
-Now that you understand how payment methods can be correlated to payment processors, learn how to set up split deposits.
+Now that you understand how payment methods can be correlated to payment gateways, learn how to set up split deposits.

 Settlement Frequency: Webgility will group all transactions available for the day or week depending on your preference for deposit and reconciliation.

-Above, you can see Authorize.net has been added as a payment processor with credit card methods processed through it.
+Above, you can see Authorize.net has been added as a payment gateway with credit card methods processed through it.
 Webgility will not capture the fees with those transactions, but the order revenue and refund information will be processed to a separate account where those fees can be easily removed during reconciliation.

 Once you’ve grouped your payment methods, click Save.
 Next, we will continue to Optional settings.